settle-real-state-mngmt/task-system/README.md

 - [x] Add task description as text instead of varchar
 - [x] Check if user is already in a team before adding to it
 - [] Add test to check if user findorfail is working on /teams/1/users
+- [] Check if authorization can effectively be done via FormRequest on places that are using form Requests.
+- [] add created_at and updated_at on team_user table

 ###